Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Optimal Strategies in Decentralized Matching

-It is clear that $d\,\widehat{e}_i(s_i, v)/dv=-1$ when $\widehat{e}_i(s_i, v)\in(0,1)$.
+Here we require $\widehat{e}_i(s_i, v)\in[0,1]$ due to the assumption that $e_i$ in Eq.~(\ref{eqn:defofutility}) lies in the interval $[0,1]$.
+It is clear that $\partial\widehat{e}_i(s_i, v)/\partial v=-1$ when $\widehat{e}_i(s_i, v)\in(0,1)$.
 Thus, $P_i$ prefers the arms with larger latent utilities defined by Eq.~(\ref{eqn:defofutility}).
 Figure \ref{fig:inexpensive} illustrates this cutoff strategy.
 Although arms \emph{independently} accept or reject agents in decentralized markets, the cutoff $\widehat{e}_i(s_i, v) $ in Eq.~(\ref{eqn:choiceofeim}) ensures that the expected number of arms accepting $P_i$ excluding those on the boundary is bounded by the quota $q_i$.
 According to Eq.~(\ref{eqn:jbim1+}), the arm on the boundary is pulled if the expected utility is larger than the expected penalty.

 The cutoff strategy in Theorem \ref{thm:cutoffaystate} relates to the straightforward behavior \citep[see][]{fisman2006gender}, where agents pull arms that they value more than those they do not pull.
 Theorem \ref{thm:cutoffaystate} shows that although agents face uncertainty with respect to acceptance of their offers in decentralized markets, the straightforward behavior suffices.